-For almost 30 years Greater Manchester Immigration Aid Unit has been supporting people subject to immigration control.
+For 35 years Greater Manchester Immigration Aid Unit has been supporting people subject to immigration control.

-We offer the following services to the communities in Greater Manchester and Merseyside.
+We offer the following services to the communities in Greater Manchester and the North West.

-Our team specializes in providing expert legal advice and representation on all issues of immigration, nationality, asylum and human rights.
-We provide outreach services to people in detention who are facing deportation, and dedicated services for people who are particularly vulnerable (victims of torture, trafficking, rape and domestic violence, and children).
+Our team specialises in providing expert legal advice on immigration, concentrating on nationality, asylum and human rights.
+We provide dedicated services for people who are particularly vulnerable (victims of torture, trafficking, rape and domestic violence, and children).

 All our immigration caseworkers and solicitors are accredited by the Law Society and maintain an up to date knowledge of all aspects of immigration and asylum law and practice.